 RGK Elite - designed for high level athletes who know their specific requirements, and who expect responsiveness to each and every one of their movements.
 Its aluminium design, integrating the axle chassis tube, footrest, bumper and anti-tip system makes it one of the most competitive sports wheelchairs on the market.

 Hand bikes are the sports wheelchairs used for cycling, useful for both elite sports and for overall muscle exercise.
 The Shark bikes by QUICKIE are synonymous with lightweight design and durability.
 All of the models from this range are characteristically tough and hard wearing, improving their propulsion efficiency and the overall performance of the hand bike.

 The Shark RT hand bike is the most basic model, providing an excellent ride with reduced weight.
 It has adjustable handles and foot supports that allow the riding position to be modified according to each individual.

 The Shark RS is the racing model.
-With an aerodynamic design, it has numerous custom options as well as minimal frame flexibility, ensuring maximum performance on the track.
+With an aerodynamic design, it has numerous bespoke options as well as minimal frame flexibility, ensuring maximum performance on the track.